TejasRGitHub/Projects/README.md

 # Projects

-Control Of QuadCoptor Using Pixhawl FMU
+Control System Design Of QuadCoptor Using Pixhawl FMU

 Vertical take-off and landing (VTOL) flying machines have evolved greatly in the past century and have attracted great attention from researchers in different disciplines due